Satyam3303/Whatsapp_Clone_Socket/README.md

-# Realtime Socket.io Server with Winston Logging
+# Whataspp Socket.io Server with Winston Logging

 This is the Socket Connection for the Whatsapp Clone, a Node.js-based Socket.io server that provides real-time communication support for messaging applications.
 It includes a custom event-based architecture and integrates **Winston** for robust logging.